ZhuChaoY/SDKG-11/README.md

 ```

 (2) Run Run_KGE.py to train TransE, TransH, and ConvKB.
-Note that we use the abbreviation of disease nameas follow.
+Note that we use the abbreviation of disease nameas as follow.
 {'ad'  : 'alzheimer_disease',
  'cop' : 'chronic_obstructive_pulmonary',
  'cc'  : 'colon_cancer',